 A Brief History

 On July 12, 1561, St. Basil’s Cathedral in Moscow was consecrated.
 It would go on to become one of the most famous religious structures in the world and remains so to this day.
 Here we list 10 of the most famous religious structures, not in a scientific order but the order as we think of them.
-What buildings would you add to the list?
 (Apologies to St. Basil’s, St. Patrick’s, Westminster Abbey, and your local parish.)